Mihrişah Sultan (mother of Selim III)

 Mihrişah Sultan (مهرشاہ سلطان; c.
-1745 – 16 October 1805), was a consort of Sultan Mustafa III, and the mother of Selim III of the Ottoman Empire, and his Valide sultan for 16 years from 1789 until her death in 1805.
+1745 – 16 October 1805) was a consort of Sultan Mustafa III, and the mother of Selim III of the Ottoman Empire, and his Valide sultan for 16 years from 1789 until her death in 1805.

 Early life

 Of ethnic Georgian origin, Mihrişah was born in 1745 in Georgia, but there were also rumors that she was in part Genoese.
 She was considered beautiful, and was called "the Georgian Beauty" (Gürcü güzeli).

 As imperial consort

-Mihrişah entered in Mustafa III's harem via the Black Sea slave trade circa 1757 and became one of his consorts and then the BaşKadin (first consort).
+Mihrişah entered Mustafa III's harem via the Black Sea slave trade circa 1757 and became one of his consorts and then the BaşKadin (first consort).
 On 17 March 1759, she gave birth to her first child, a daughter, Hibetullah Sultan.
-For the previous thirty years no child had been born in the imperial family, hence, Hibetullah's birth was celebrated in the whole of Istanbul.
+For the previous thirty years, no child had been born in the imperial family, hence, Hibetullah's birth was celebrated in the whole of Istanbul.

 On 24 December 1761, she gave birth to her second child, a son, Şehzade Selim (future Selim III).
 His birth was accompanied by celebrations that lasted a week.
 On 9 January 1770, she gave birth to her third child, a daughter, Fatma Sultan, who died at the age of two on 26 May 1772.
-Among her servants was Dilhayat Kalfa, hostess of Ahmed III's harem and tutoress of Selim III, known to be one of the greatest Turkish composeresses of the early modern period.
+Among her servants was Dilhayat Kalfa, hostess of Ahmed III's harem and tutoress of Selim III, known to be one of the greatest Turkish women composers of the early modern period.

 She was widowed in 1774, after which she settled in the Old Palace.
 An archival document from the Topkapi Palace shows that Mustafa III borrowed money from her and that, due to his death, the debt was not repaid.

 Mihrişah and her son Selim were both members of the Mevlevi Order, which practiced Sufi whirling.